andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

   deriving Functor
 ```

-A `Primitive a` will be a way to parse a json primitive --- it can be `PString`,
+A `Primitive a` now encodes a way to *parse* an `a` if given the appropriate
-`PNumber`, or `PBool`.
-To create a "String Parser", you need to use `PString`
+json primitive.
+It can be `PString`, `PNumber`, or `PBool`.
+To create a "String
-with a function on "what to do with the string you get".
-To create a "Bool
+Parser", you need to use `PString` with a function on "what to do with the
-parser", you need `PBool` with a function on what to do with the bool you get.
+string you get".
+To create a "Bool parser", you need `PBool` with a function on
+what to do with the bool you get.

 We can write some helper primitives: